MrLixm/katana-tools-lxm/src/instancing/kui/README.md

     z = {0,0,1}
 }
 ```
-If you would look to change the axis you have to use the `$rotationX/Y/Z` tokens.
+If you'd like to change the axis you have to use the `$rotationX/Y/Z` tokens.

 #### rotation X/Y/Z